MelodieCollins/UOCIS322-P3/README.md

 I copied flask_vocab.py into flask_edited.py where I did all of my editing.
 Hence Dockerfile uses flask_edited.py which is also linked to vocab_edited.html.

+Once the target number of words found is reached, the page automatically refreshes after 3 seconds to restart the game and rescramble the jumble of letters.

 ## Author

 Melodie Collins, mcolli11@uoregon.edu